 Undergraduate student Spencer Penn of the School of Engineering and Applied Science writes about leading a team that has designed a cavity fighting chewing gum and a plan for distributing it in the developing world.

 School of Engineering & Applied Science

-Vijay Kumar of the School of Engineering and Applied Science and the Y-Prize competition are highlighted.
+Mitch Marcus of the School of Engineering and Applied Science comments on privacy concerns and violations surrounding facial-recognition software.

 In conjunction with the first White House Maker Faire being held today, the University of Pennsylvania signed a joint letter along with more than 150 other institutions, pledging support to foster a “generation of makers.”
 The letter details the need for young tinkerers, inventors and entrepreneurs to bring life to future innovations.

 This fall, thanks to an anonymous $250,000 gift, the University of Pennsylvania‘s School of Engineering and Applied Science will be opening the AddLab, a new additive manufacturing facility that will feature a suite of state-of-the-art 3-D printing tools.

 Wednesday, June 18, 12-1 p.m.